 Internet Explorer’s latest version still doesn’t understand responsive design.
 Microsoft’s wasted enough of our time already.
 Instead of pandering to the lowest common denominator, lets design for the brighter kids in the class, get CSS2: Chrome, Firefox, Safari and Opera who are taking more of the market share.
 On that note, we have more pressing issues to deal with.

 Big Screens.
-Small Fonts
+Little Fonts

 To see a real life example of this, take a look at Wikipedia on a large screen.
 45 words anyone!

-This does tackle the previous problem experienced with liquid layouts.
+Instead of setting column widths in pixels, you use ’ems’: a typographical unit based on the width of the capital ‘M’ in any typeface.
 Column widths stretch to roughly the same number of words per line.
-So, whichever font size a user chooses, it should work.
-The trouble with ems(having fully embraced the new way to code) is, after testing each level of magnification in each browser, you can still run into layout problems.
+However, having fully embraced the new way to code, testing each level of magnification in each browser, I have found you can still run into layout problems.

-Responsive Design – The Perfect Solution
+Responsive Design – A Perfect Solution

-In May 2010 Ethan Marcotte in his a list apart article introduced us to media queries and ‘responsive design’.
+In May 2010, Ethan Marcotte in his a list apart article introduced us to media queries and ‘responsive design’.

 As a hand-coder, who enjoys creating layouts based on absolute dimensions, this made the most sense.
-Instead of letting a layout stretch and shrink to fill the space, it;s fixed at set ‘breakpoints’.
+Instead of letting a layout stretch and shrink to fill the space, it’s fixed at set ‘breakpoints’.

 When a layout ‘breaks’ at a specific window size, layout and typography are totally redesigned.
 This has only been possible with recent advances in CSS.

-We are entering into a new golden era of web usability for the professional website designer where knowing which content to display will set you apart from those who fail to question this with their clients.
+We are entering into a new golden era of web usability for the professional website designer where knowing which content to display and how will set you apart from those who fail to question this with their clients.